Engineering Campus (University of Illinois Urbana-Champaign): Everitt Laboratory

 Everitt Lab was the former home of the Department of Electrical and Computer Engineering.
-The building is named after the renowned ECE professor William L. Everitt.
-The 4th floor contains communications and silicon chip manufacturing labs, and the Integrated Circuits Fabrication Lab is located in the lower levels.
+The building is named after the ECE professor William L. Everitt.
+The 4th floor contains communications and silicon-chip manufacturing labs, and the Integrated Circuits Fabrication Lab is located in the lower levels.
 As the Department of Electrical and Computer Engineering moved to the newly constructed Electrical and Computer Engineering Building in the summer of 2014, Everitt Lab is now being used as home of the Department of Bioengineering and additional engineering classroom space.

 Talbot Laboratory

 Named for Arthur Newell Talbot, Talbot Laboratory holds classrooms and small lecture halls, as well as extensive structural mechanics and fluid mechanics laboratory equipment.
 The second floor houses the Nuclear, Plasma, and Radiological Engineering department, while the third floor is used for the Aerospace Engineering department, and includes offices for most of the Aerospace faculty as well as the McDonnell Douglas Computer Lab (commonly known as the "AeroLab"), a formerly windowless cell for Aerospace students to gather and collectively work and study.
 In January 2012, the west-facing side of the AeroLab was expanded to include windows that give students a view of Campustown and downtown Champaign in the distance.

 Talbot Laboratory is known for containing one of largest tension and compression testing machines in the nation.
 The machine can apply 3 million pounds of force of either tension or compression, and can be rented out to outside companies for testing.